-- (11) Responses to comments received in response to 45-day advance submission.
-The applicant must file a document summarizing the comments and recommendations received in response to the 45-day notice.
-The document must respond to the issues raised in those comments and recommendations and must state what steps the applicant has taken to address those issues or why the applicant is unable to do so. - (12) Decommissioning plan.
-All applications for net-metering systems with capacities greater than 150 kW must include a decommissioning plan that provides for the removal and safe disposal of project components and the restoration of any primary agricultural soils, if such soils are present within the net-metering system's limits of disturbance. - is subject to an Act 250 Land Use Permit, the applicant must file a document describing whether the construction of the proposed netmetering system will interfere with the satisfaction of any condition contained in the Act 250 Land Use Permit.
-If the construction will interfere with the satisfaction of any Act 250 Land Use Permit condition, the applicant must explain what steps it will take to address such issues or why the applicant is unable to do so. - (D) Review for Administrative Completeness.
+- (E) Review for Administrative Completeness.
 Commission staff will review all filed applications to determine whether they are administratively complete enough to process.
-Applicants should receive an e-mail message with the results of this review within 5 business days of the date the Commission received the application; however, the expiration of this time period without the receipt of an e-mail message does not constitute a determination that the application is administratively complete enough to process.
-If the application is found to be complete, the applicant must provide copies of the application to the persons as set forth in Section 5.107(E), below.
+Applicants should receive an e-mail message with the results of this review within 7 days of the date the Commission received the application; however, the expiration of this time period without the receipt of an e-mail message does not constitute a determination that the application is administratively complete enough to process.
+If the application is found to be complete, the applicant must provide copies of the application to the persons set forth in Sections 5.106(F), below.
 If the application is found to be incomplete, the applicant will be informed of the deficiencies and will be given an opportunity to cure them.
-A determination that an application is administratively complete enough to process is not a legal determination regarding the sufficiency of the information included on the application.

-- (E) Service of Copies of Applications and Notices.
-Within 2 business days after the application is determined to be administratively complete, the applicant must serve copies of the application or provide notice of the application in accordance with this section. - (1) Entities Entitled to Copies of the Application: - (a) the municipal legislative bodies and the municipal and regional planning commissions where the net-metering system will be located; - (b) the Department of Public Service; - (c) the Agency of Natural Resources; - (d) the Natural Resources Board, if the proposed net-metering system is located on a parcel subject to an Act 250 Land Use Permit; - (e) the Division for Historic Preservation; - (f) the Agency of Agriculture Food and Markets; and - (g) the electric company. - (h) the host landowner; and - (i) all adjoining landowners. - (2) Method of Service. - (a) The applicant must provide a copy of the application to the entities listed in (1)(a), above, by certified mail. - (b) The applicant must cause copies of the application to be
+A determination that an application is administratively complete enough to process is not a legal determination regarding the sufficiency of the information included in the application. - (F) Service of Notice of Applications.
+Within 2 days after the application is determined to be administratively complete, the applicant must serve notice of the application in accordance with this section. - (1) Entities Entitled to Notice of the Application: - (a) the municipal legislative bodies and the municipal and regional planning commissions where the net-metering system will be located; - (b) the host landowner; - (c) all adjoining landowners; - (d) the Department of Public Service; - (e) the Agency of Natural Resources; - (f) the Natural Resources Board, if the proposed net-metering systems is located on a resource extraction site; - (g) the Division for Historic Preservation; - (h) the Agency of Agriculture Food and Markets; and - (i) the electric company. - (2) Method of Service.